-It had come to my notice a few days ago that I was spending a lot more time cooking than actually eating.
+It had come to my notice a few days ago, when I was strongly craving this Coconut Curry Noodle Soup, that I was spending a lot more time cooking than actually eating.
 This is not to say that I have been burdening myself with tedious and slow-cooking meals.
 In fact, it was quite the contrary.
 While my meals have been loaded with quick and simple salads, soups and the occasional sandwich, it seemed strange to me that I was eating in less than half the time I took to prepare the meal at hand.

-I have recently begun to have lunch at my desk, if only to try and get as much work done as I possibly could cram into my day.
+I have recently begun to have lunch at my desk if only to try and get as much work done as I possibly could cram into my day.
 With my food sitting on my right and my laptop on the left, it’s almost impossible for me to sit back and actually take a moment to even look at my plate, let alone enjoy it.
-And this, my dear friends has been bugging me since the time I started doing it.
+Something as delicious as this Coconut Curry Noodle Soup certainly did not deserve to be treated that way!
+And this is what has been bugging me since the time I started doing it.

 A few days ago, as I got ready to take my lunch into my home office, I had the sudden urge to stop and see what was on TV.
 A quick scan and I found myself taking a seat with The Rachael Ray Show.
 She was just as I remembered her: quirky, overly excited and bubbly.
 But even then, I found myself grinning at her silly jokes.
 She passed around the ‘snack of the day’ to her audience as I took the first bite of my lunch.
 By the end of the episode, I had polished my plate, relishing every bite and enjoying what I ate.
 I tried doing the same the next day.
 And the day after.
 And the day after that.